The Project Finance Law Review: Bond Markets and Debt Placements

 V Credit enhancement

 The investor base for project bonds typically comprises of insurance companies, bank treasuries, pension funds and asset managers looking for long-term assets with predictable and relatively safe revenue flows.
-While more bond investors are becoming increasingly involved and sophisticated in analysing projects, there continues to be less appetite for more risky projects, particularly during the construction phase.
+While more bond investors are becoming increasingly involved and sophisticated in analysing projects, there continues to be less of an appetite for more risky projects, particularly during the construction phase.
 In some cases, project sponsors have been willing and able to provide completion guarantees or other support to mitigate the completion risk; however, this is not always possible and other credit enhancement may be necessary.

 Finally, while some specialist debt funds have examined the use of mezzanine project bonds, including structures that involve subordinated bonds designed to provide a 'first loss' debt tranche for the project, this is not yet a developed market that has taken off in earnest for most projects.